Addepto in now part of KMS Technology – read full press release!

 This complexity necessitates a collaborative approach that few organizations can achieve independently.
 AI and data engineering specialists bring critical technical capabilities: expertise in designing data lakes optimized for aviation’s unique requirements, deep knowledge of integration patterns that can bridge decades-old systems with modern cloud architecture, and proficiency with advanced data pipelines capable of handling aviation’s complex relationships.

 However, technical expertise alone is insufficient.
-Equally crucial is aviation domain knowledge that provides intimate understanding of passenger journey touchpoints and how data flows between them.
+AI Transformation in the Airline Industry Report shows that only 37% of aviation companies succeeded in data lake implementation in 2025.
+That’s why equally crucial is aviation domain knowledge that provides an intimate understanding of passenger journey touchpoints and how data flows between them.

 Domain experts bring: